EUR/USD Price Forecast: Will the EUR/USD pair break out from its 2-year downtrend in 2023?

 The 200 SMA has turned into resistance for EUR/USD

 On the weekly chart, the trend is less clear, since this pair has made higher lows and lower highs too.
 The 200 SMA (purple) was doing a great job as support for a couple of years and last year we saw a strong bullish move in EUR/USD, as a result of the USD turning weaker on enormous spending by the US government and the FED.
-Smaller moving averages were providing support in 2020, but they have all been broken in 2021 as the FED started to tighten the policy.
-The decline has stalled in the last several weeks of 2021, but buyers are nowhere to be seen, which suggests that the decline will resume in 2022.
+Smaller moving averages were providing support in 2021, but they all were broken in 2022’s end as the FED started to tighten policies and regulations.
+The decline has stalled in the last several weeks of 2022, but buyers are nowhere to be seen, which suggests that the decline could continue.

 On the daily chart, the trend has become quite clear in 2021, since EUR/USD made a reversal in June, as inflation surged higher in the US.
 Traders started to anticipate the FED turning hawkish eventually as inflation was running out of hand and the selling pressure accumulated for this pair.
 The moving averages were broken and they turned into resistance eventually, especially the smaller ones, which shows that the selling pressure is strong.
 EUR/USD broke below the support at 1.1650, while now this pair is finding resistance at 1.1360s.
 We see consolidation in the last two months after the decline, which suggests that the decline will resume again.